AlexRogalskiy/java-patterns/docs/user-guide/troubleshooting.md

   - Pay attention to the emitted logs when you save your notebooks or files.
 Often, you will see errors here that will give you important clues.
-- \[ ] When developing locally, you will notice that Jupyter notebooks are converted to corresponding markdown files in the `_posts` folder.
-Take a look at the problematic blog posts and see if you can spot the offending HTML or markdown in that code.
+- \[ ] When developing locally, you will notice that Jupyter notebooks are converted to corresponding Markdown files in the `_posts` folder.
+Take a look at the problematic blog posts and see if you can spot the offending HTML or Markdown in that code.
 - Use your browser's developer tools to see if there are any errors.
-Common errors are (1) not able to find images because they have not been saved into the right folder, (2) javascript or other errors.
+Common errors are (1) not able to find images because they have not been saved into the right folder, (2) JavaScript or other errors.
 - If you receive a Jekyll build error or a Liquid error, search for this error on Stack Overflow to provide more insight on the problem.